Core Doctrine

 Biblical Foundations

 The Catechism of the Catholic Church teaches that “the existence of the spiritual, non-corporeal beings that Sacred Scripture usually calls ‘angels’ is a truth of faith” (CCC 328).
-This doctrine was solemnly defined at the Fourth Lateran Council (1215), which declared that God “created both orders of creatures: the spiritual and the corporeal, that is, the angelic and the earthly.”
+This doctrine was solemnly defined at the Fourth Lateran Council (1215), which declared that God “created both orders of creatures: the spiritual and the corporeal, that is, the angelic and the earthly” in His work of creation and providence.

 The Creation, Test, and Ministry of Angels